vdamewood/QuickCert/Readme.md

 ## Setup

-Before setting up QuickCert, you may want to edit the file `include/config.sh`.
-The `config.sh` file has an `OPENSSL` variable and a `DOMAIN` variable.
-The defaults values should be functional.
+Before setting up QuickCert, you may want to make a file in the `include` directory and set two variables, `OPENSSL` and `DOMAIN`.
+If these values are not set, the scripts will set suitable defaults for most situations.
 If you wish to change the values, set `OPENSSL` to the location of the OpenSSL or LibreSSL executable you would like to use.
 Set the `DOMAIN` variable to your own domain.
 The `mkcert.sh` script will automatically append this to any names you pass to it.

 To set up QuickCert, run the `setup.sh` script with your your country